-Lauren Clark lives in Dallas, Texas, where she moved 5 years ago to be closer to family and help plant a church (Shoreline Dallas).
-She has been married to Sean Clark for over seven years and they have six dogs and one horse.
-Lauren’s passion is sharing God’s love for us through personal stories while relating them to practical biblical truths that bring life, love, freedom, and encouragement to every area of our lives.
+Lauren Clark lives in Dallas, Texas, where she moved five years ago to be closer to family and help plant a church.
+She has been married to Sean Clark for over seven years, and they have six dogs and one horse.
+Lauren’s passion is sharing personal stories and relating them to practical biblical truths that illustrate the freedom and encouragement to be found in the love of God.
 Read more from Lauren at LaurenJoyClark.com.

 Photograph © Amy, used with permission